-The Trustee has limited influence over managers' investment practices because all the Fund's assets are held in pooled funds, but it encourages its managers to improve their practices where appropriate.
+The Trustee has delegated the selection of managers to the Fiduciary Manager and has limited influence over underlying managers' investment practices because all the Fund's assets are held in pooled funds, but it encourages its managers to improve their practices where appropriate and monitors the Fiduciary Manager

-The Trustee's view is that the fees paid to the investment managers, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high-quality service that meets the stated objectives, guidelines and restrictions of the fund.
-However, in practice, managers cannot fully align their strategy and decisions to the (potentially conflicting) policies of all their pooled fund investors in relation to strategy, long-term performance of debt/equity issuers, engagement and portfolio turnover.
+The Trustee's view is that the fees paid to the Fiduciary Manager and underlying investment managers, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high-quality service that meets the stated objectives, guidelines and restrictions of the fund.
+However, in practice, underlying managers cannot fully align their strategy and decisions to the (potentially conflicting) policies of all their pooled fund investors in relation to strategy, long-term performance of debt/equity issuers, engagement and portfolio turnover.

-It is the Trustee's responsibility to ensure that the managers' investment approaches are consistent with its policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.
+It is the Fiduciary Managers responsibility to ensure that the managers' investment approaches are consistent with the Fund's policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.
 The Trustee expects investment managers, where appropriate, to make decisions based on assessments of the longer term financial and non-financial performance of debt/equity issuers, and to engage with issuers to improve their performance.
 It assesses this when selecting and monitoring managers.

-The Trustee evaluates investment manager performance by considering performance over both shorter and longer-term periods as available.
+The Trustee evaluates the Fiduciary Manager and underlying investment manager performance by considering performance over both shorter and longer-term periods as available.
 Except in closed-ended funds where the duration of the investment is determined by the fund's terms, the duration of a manager's appointment will depend on strategic considerations and the outlook for future performance.
 Generally, the Trustee would be unlikely to terminate a mandate on short-term performance grounds alone.

-The Trustee's policy is to evaluate each of its investment managers by reference to the manager's individual performance as well as the role it plays in helping the Fund meet its overall long-term objectives, taking account of risk, the need for diversification and liquidity.
-Each manager's remuneration, and the value for money it provides, is assessed in light of these considerations.
+The Trustee's policy is to evaluate its Fiduciary manager by reference to the overall performance of the Fund's assets versus stated objectives and to maintain oversight of each of its underlying investment managers by reference to the manager's individual performance as well as the role it plays in helping the Fund meet its overall long-term objectives, taking account of risk, the need for diversification and liquidity.

-The Trustee recognises that portfolio turnover and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the investment managers.
-The Trustee expects its investment consultant to incorporate portfolio turnover and resulting transaction costs as appropriate in its advice on the Fund's investment mandates.
+The Trustee recognises that portfolio turnover and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the investment managers and Fiduciary Manager.
+The Trustee expects its investment advisor to incorporate portfolio turnover and resulting transaction costs as appropriate in its advice on the Fund's investment mandates.